 Moroccan cuisine is completely unique although it is influenced by many cuisines and cultures in the world.
 It is also true that you will not experience exquisite Moroccan cuisine unless you are in a private home.
 There is just no comparison to even many of the finest restaurants in the country.
-This is one of the great advantages to staying in a guesthouse.
+This is one of the great advantages to staying in a guesthouse or bed and breakfast.

 One would be hard pressed to find a Moroccan cookbook in the country for most recipes are passed down from mother to daughter working together in the kitchen or as in Assia's case, from mother-in-law to daughter-in-law.
 It is common that when a young woman marries, her new mother-in-law will teach her to make all the dishes in the way her son is accustomed to having them taste.